martintwhite/martintwhite.github.io/_posts/2019-10-03-Cascaded-ORC.markdown

 So, what is a cascaded organic Rankine cycle?

 Hopefully, from the [ORC-101 section]({{site.baseurl}}{% link page1_ORC_101.md %}), the concept of an ORC is somewhat familiar, where we can use a heat source to drive the thermal power cycle to generate power, and then reject heat to a heat sink.
-Well, a cascaded ORC system is essentially two ORC systems coupled together, with the heat that is rejected from the first ORC being used as the input heat for second.
+Well, a cascaded ORC system is essentially two ORC systems coupled together, with the heat that is rejected from the first ORC being used as the input heat for the second.

 <p></p>
 <div style="text-align:center">